PdxCodeGuild/class_Binary_Beasts/Django/ Quick Start/Django Quickstart 1.md

 - Create a site/project: `django-admin startproject <project_name> .` Remember to add a . (dot at the end, after the project name)

-## Create an app inside the project.
+## Create an app and reference it in the project.

 - Create an app: `python manage.py startapp <app-name>`
 - Add your app to the `INSTALLED_APPS` in `settings.py`